 This alone was enough to make me attend a workshop held by him, the creator of the films that I’ve known since my childhood.
 It was also a great opportunity to make his portrait.

-The workshop was preceded by the screening of the film Infinitas, Khutsiev’s latest work released in 1991 after a very long break.
+The workshop was preceded by the screening of the film Infinitas, the latest work of Marlen Khutsiev released in 1991 after a very long break.

 The film lasted almost four hours, which passed very quickly thanks to the director’s mastery.
 It focused on the meaning of life, with its main character becoming a participant of his own memories and reliving his life.

 After the screening, the discussion of the film began.
 I had with me a pair of Arista EDU 400 film rolls, which I planned to use for this occasion.
-But they ended so quickly that when I reached into my backpack for the last one I only found a Shanghai GP3 100 roll, which had long been removed from production and which I usually carried just in case.
+But they ended so quickly that when I reached into my backpack for the last one I only found a roll of Chinese Shanghai GP3 100, which had long been removed from production and which I usually carried just in case.

-It was completely unsuitable for this occasion, because it is too soft for long exposures.
-I loaded it into the camera and set the iso to 200, trying to spend it economically in the hope to snap him during a one-to-one contact.
-Unfortunately, immediately after the discussion he left the hall.
+It was completely unsuitable for this occasion because it is too soft for long exposures.
+I loaded it into the camera and set the film speed for the 200 ISO, trying to spend it economically in the hope to snap him during a one-to-one contact.
+Unfortunately, immediately after the discussion, Marlen Khutsiev left the hall.
 I made my way to the exit but at some point noticed that he was standing in the next room and waiting for someone.